Relayer: Release

-Relayer was released in the UK in November 1974 on LP, audio cassette, and 8-track tape, followed by its release in the US on 5 December 1974.
-It continued the band's commercial success during the 1970s, reaching number 4 on the UK Albums Chart and number 5 on the US Billboard Top LPs chart.
-Less than two weeks after its release in the US, the album reached gold certification by the Recording Industry Association of America on 18 December 1974 for over 500,000 copies sold.
-A single of the closing section of "The Gates of Delirium", titled "Soon" (From "The Gates of Delirium"), was released as a single on 8 January 1975, with an edited version of "Sound Chaser" on its B-side.
+The album continued the band's commercial success during their 1970s progressive rock era, peaking at number 4 on the UK Albums Chart and number 5 on the US Billboard Top LPs & Tape chart.
+On 18 December 1974, less than two weeks after its American release, the album was certified gold by the Recording Industry Association of America (RIAA) for selling over 500,000 copies in the United States.
+The peaceful closing section of "The Gates of Delirium" was subsequently extracted and released as a standalone single, titled "Soon", on 8 January 1975.
+The single release featured an edited version of "Sound Chaser" as its B-side.

-Reception

 Critical reception

-Relayer received a mostly positive reaction from music critics.
-Music journalist and author Chris Welch gave a positive review for Melody Maker, praising the album as "one of the most successful and satisfying Yes albums".
-He described "The Gates of Delirium" as a "powerful piece ... and benefits by the time structures imposed by this single album."
-Welch continued to note the band "at their best, creating tension and release with consummate ease, and preparing the way for Jon's crystalline vocals" at the end of the battle section which segues into "Soon".
-In its December 1974 review, Billboard magazine called Relayer "another nearly flawless effort" by Yes and noted Moraz "fits in perfectly".
-It concluded with "one of the simpler, yet at the same time, one of the most workable sets the band has come up with."
-Those who gave the album a negative review thought it was the follow-up to Tales from Topographic Oceans (1973), an album they felt was pretentious and overblown.
+Relayer received a mostly positive reaction from music critics upon release.
+Music journalist Chris Welch gave the album high praise in Melody Maker, evaluating it as "one of the most successful and satisfying Yes albums".
+He described "The Gates of Delirium" as a powerful piece that benefited from the structural constraints imposed by a single-disc format, noting that the band was "at their best, creating tension and release with consummate ease, and preparing the way for Jon's crystalline vocals" as the battle sequence segued into "Soon".
+In its December 1974 review, Billboard called the album "another nearly flawless effort" by the band, noting that Moraz integrated into the lineup perfectly.
+The review concluded that the record stood as "one of the simpler, yet at the same time, one of the most workable sets the band has come up with."
+However, the album also drew criticism from contemporary detractors who viewed its technical density as a continuation of what they considered the overblown, pretentious traits of Tales from Topographic Oceans (1973).

-In a retrospective review, AllMusic rated the album three stars out of five, stating Yes had "little incentive to curb their musical ambitiousness" at the time, the album "alternated abrasive, rhythmically dense instrumental sections featuring solos for the various instruments with delicate vocal and choral sections featuring poetic lyrics devoted to spiritual imagery."
+Retrospective appraisals have remained generally positive, though divided over the album's intensity.
+AllMusic awarded the record three out of five stars, stating that Yes had "little incentive to curb their musical ambitiousness" and noting that the arrangements alternated between abrasive, instrument-heavy movements and delicate, spiritual vocal structures.
+In The New Rolling Stone Album Guide (2004), Ernesto Lechner described Relayer as "probably Yes' best opus", calling it a manic session that put the group's technical skill "at the service of a ferocious combination of free jazz and heavy metal."
+Conversely, reviewers for Pitchfork noted that while the album's complex execution made it a favourite among dedicated fans, general listeners might find the record to be noisy and hard to enjoy.